J-pole antenna: How it works

-A shorted quarter-wave stub has a similar high impedance node at its open end, making a good match to the antenna.
+A shorted quarter-wave stub, a transmission line one quarter of the wavelength long with its conductors shorted together at one end, has a similar high impedance node at its open end, making a good match to the antenna.
+The input impedance seen at a point along the stub varies continuously, decreasing monotonically from this high value to zero at the shorted end.
+So any value of input impedance can be obtained by connecting the feedline to the proper point along the stub.
 One arm of the stub is extended a half wavelength to make the antenna.
 By attaching the antenna's feedline to the proper point along the transmission line, the stub will transform this impedance down to match the lower feedline impedance, allowing the antenna to be fed power efficiently.
-During construction the proper attachment point for the feed-line is found by sliding the connection of the feedline back and forth along the stub while monitoring the SWR until an impedance match is obtained.
-Being a half-wave antenna, it provides a small gain of around 2 dB over a quarter-wave ground-plane antenna.
+During construction the proper attachment point for the feed-line is found by sliding the connection of the feedline back and forth along the stub while monitoring the SWR until an impedance match (minimum SWR) is obtained.